 My wife and I suffered extreme anxiety during this entire ordeal and would like the entire bill of $207 plus $12 for the cab ride to our hotel reimbursed immediately.

 Budget hasn’t refunded the money.
 Candia wants me to help him get one.

 I haven’t said much about the recall controversy, mostly because it’s a non-issue for readers of this site.
-I respond to complaints, and since no one has complained about driving a recalled car, I haven’t really had a horse in this race.
+My advocacy team and I respond to complaints, and since no one has complained about driving a recalled car, I haven’t really had a horse in this race.

 Switching vehicles was a hassle for the Candias, no question about it.
 Also, Budget could have handled his incoming calls better by briefing its agents on the recalls or providing him with a dedicated phone number for customers affected by the recall.
 It might have also handled the transfer better by agreeing to cover some of his costs.